 The Gascoyne Food Festival is a three day event celebrating the region’s sumptuous produce.
 Well renowned Perth chefs visit producers and showcase their amazing produce at events in Carnarvon such as the BBQ on beach, Long Table Lunch and Gascoyne Growers Markets.
 For more information please visit www.gascoynefood.com.au

 The Gascoyne in May Festival incorporating the Tropicool Festival is a circuit of music and fire festivals as well as workshops around the Gascoyne region.
 Each festival is themed to reflect its diverse and individual location, each celebrating and sharing local culture in their own Gascoyne style.
-In 2016 the festivals include the Burringurrah Festival of Fire, Barefoot Black Tie in Denham, Gascoyne River Music Festival, Festival of the Reef in Coral Bay, Ningaloo Whaleshark Festival in Exmouth and TropiCOOL Festival in Carnarvon.
+Festival events include the Burringurrah Festival of Fire, Barefoot Black Tie in Denham, Gascoyne River Music Festival, Festival of the Reef in Coral Bay, Ningaloo Whaleshark Festival in Exmouth and TropiCOOL Festival in Carnarvon.
 For more information visit www.gascoyneinmay.com.au

-The Kickstarters Gascoyne Dash is another major event that draws people to the region.
+The Kickstarters Gascoyne Dash is another major event that draws people to the region over the Easter long weekend.
 The Dash is a genuine desert race on motorbikes and buggies going cross country through 500 kilometres of natural desert and outback terrain.
-The event is held in October and is a great experience for visitors wanting to see the real Australian outback.
+The event is held every Easter and is a great experience for visitors wanting to see the real Australian outback.
 For more information go to www.gasdash.com

 The Kennedy Range National Park lies roughly 165km east of Carnarvon and are 75km long.
 Erosion on the eastern side of the range has created spectacular cliffs.
 The cliffs are accessible by road and are a popular picnic spot.
 This is an ideal day trip from Wintersun.
 You will marvel at the fossils (including marine life!) and beautiful stones that are found in this untouched region.